 Open up our PDF bucket hat pattern and print on A4 size paper after you have selected the ‘No scaling’ or print at 100% option.
+DO NOT PRINT directly from the browser.
+Download the pattern on your computer and open it up with Adobe Reader or similar PDF reader program and print from there.
 This will ensure you have the right size pattern pieces.

 A 3/8 inch (1 cm) seam allowance is already included on the bucket hat template, so you do not have to calculate this in afterwards.
 The bucket hat pattern includes a test square –it will say 3” x 3” and by holding your measuring tape or ruler against it you will soon see if the bucket hat template has printed to the correct size.

 STEP 2: Cut out the fabric pieces

 Place all bucket hat pattern pieces on the fold of the fabric as indicated on the pattern.
 Starting with the crown side pieces cut 2, then cut 2 pieces for the brim and lastly cut the single slightly oval crown piece.